validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

   * Defaulting is a significant issue in Nigeria.
 Whilst some of the programs implemented in  particular states and LGAs (especially those in which previous coverage surveys has already noted this problem and have provided recommendations for improvement) may have improved on this problem already but for majority of the LGAs surveyed this is most likely still a significant problem.

-Given these observations and based on knowledge of previous coverage surveys done in Nigeria, point coverage was chosen as the more appropriate coverage estimator for reporting coverage estimates for the following reasons:<br />
+Given these observations and based on knowledge of previous coverage surveys done in Nigeria, point coverage was chosen as the more appropriate coverage estimator for reporting coverage estimates for the following reasons:
-&nbsp;

   * Timely case-finding will always be an important factor to achieving good coverage and in the context of CMAM programming in Nigeria this factor is also the hardest to get right.
 Using the point coverage estimator will further emphasise the importance of timely case-finding towards increasing program coverage.
 As will be noted later in the report, it is very likely that the LGAs with moderate to high point coverage are more likely to have good and timely case-finding.